 Katara is founder and CEO of Katara Enterprises.
 She is an organizational coach, public speaker, author, and vlogger.
-Vision: "Creating a world where women and girls fiercely thrive"
+Her vision: "Creating a world where women and girls fiercely thrive."

 Fee Range: $ $5,000 - $7,500

 Katara McCarty is an organizational coach, speaker, entrepreneur and author.
 She is a fierce woman driven by a passion that is exuded in everything she does and contagious to those around her.

 For 25 years, Katara has led women of all ages in both non-profit and for-profit sectors of business.
 She became an entrepreneur when she was just 22 years old.
 In 2000, Katara partnered with her husband to open God’s House, a non-profit organization, in Marion, Indiana, where she served as an executive and co-pastor, leading several large initiatives.
 During her 16 years at God’s House, Katara helped grow the congregation from 40 members to more than 600 members while simultaneously founding and leading the development of God’s House and Ceelelo School in Zambia, Africa.

 Following her achievements in Zambia, Katara co-founded and directed The Center for Success, a community center for at-risk children in Marion, Indiana, which has since expanded into Detroit and Pontiac, Michigan.

 Katara’s non-profit work created an opportunity for her to branch into the corporate world.
 From 2016-2018, she served as the director of culture for Carmel, Indiana-based TCC, the nation’s largest Verizon Authorized Wireless Retailer.
 She led all of TCC’s cultural initiatives for over 3,000 employees at 1,200 store locations across 43 states.